miriamgrigsby/collision-conjecture-backend/README.md

 ![Chosen Location](filter.png)

 A single dot must be clicked by the user before a satellite can be mapped, then pressing the map satellite button will create the trajectory of one random satellite.
-To learn move about this function see the Satellites Overhead section below.
+To learn more about this function see the Satellites Overhead section below.
 To reset, or view another satellite, press the reset button.
 Choose random to view 8 random satellites entire trajectories around the globe.
 See the Satellite in Real time section below for more.
 The spinning planets at the bottom are all buttons that render an image of that planet over the current globe and an embedded mini-NASA page.
 See Planet and NASA section.
 Clicking the debris button will change the users view.
 See Debris below for more information about this feature.

 ### Cesium/Resium Features